 Because each person’s situation is unique, the office simply asks that any interested student meet with us.
 In the case of First Year Students, the office asks that any interested student contact us during the summer so that we can discuss their situation.
 Documentation requirements vary by situation.
-The director or assistant director's will talk to the student about documentation during the initial conversation.
-No student should delay meeting with Disability and Accessibility Services out of concern for not having appropriate paperwork.
+The director or assistant director will talk to the student about documentation during the initial conversation.
+No student should delay meeting with Student Accessibility Services out of concern for not having appropriate paperwork.

 The evaluation process will generate a list of potential reasonable accommodations that will then be reviewed based on potential effectiveness, preferences of the requestor, maximum level of integration, and the potential for an undue financial or administrative burden.